-This 600' granite monolith rises imposingly out of the center of the Pisgah National Forest in the Shining Rock Wilderness.
+This 600' granite monolith rises imposingly out of the center of the Pisgah National Forest.
 As impressive as this dome is, it is quite user-friendly and is as adventurous as one chooses it to be!
 Well protected moderates and advanced climbs await traditional climbers on the shady North Face of Looking Glass.
 Run out test pieces and A1-A4+ aid routes ask to be climbed by novice and experienced aid climbers alike.

 The South face: Home to routes in the one to three pitch routes from 5.6 to 5.12

 The Sun Wall: Home to routes in the five/six pitch range from 5.9 to 5.12

 The Nose area: Home to the most classic route on the Glass, The Nose.
 (5.8) and a host of other fine multi-pitch classics up to 5.11

 The North Face: Home to aid routes up to A4+ and free climbs to 5.13

 The Hidden Wall: Technical edgers and face climbers rejoice!
 Multi-pitch routes from 5.9 to 5.12